Frequently asked questions

 Can I check on the progress of my application?

 Yes, you are welcome to phone us on (03) 5241 1517 or email us at info@sirovilla.org.au to check on the progress of your application.
-We do not tell people their position on register of interest however we can give you an indication if you are nearing the top of the list.
+We do not tell people their position on the register of interest (wait list); however, we can give you an indication if you are nearing the top of the list.

 When will I know if I am getting close to being offered a unit?

-Sirovilla will make contact with applicants as they near towards top of the list to reconfirm their interest in remaining on the Register of Interest.
-You can assist by making sure you always let us know if your circumstances change and keeping your Centrelink asset and income information current.
+Sirovilla will make contact with applicants as they approach towards top of the list to reconfirm their interest in remaining on the Register of Interest.
+You can assist by making sure you always let us know if your circumstances change and by keeping your Centrelink asset and income information current.

 What happens if I get to the top of the list but I am not yet 67 years old?

-You are invited to apply to be placed on the Sirovilla register of interest from the age of 62 years, however you must be at least 67 years old and receipt of a Centrelink aged pension at the time of admission.
-If you move to the top of the list but are yet to fill this criteria you will continue to hold your position on the list, however you will not be offered a unit until you do.
+You are invited to apply to be placed on the Sirovilla register of interest from the age of 62 years; however, you must be at least 67 years old and receive a Centrelink Aged Pension at the time of admission.
+If you move to the top of the list but are yet to meet this criteria, you will continue to hold your position on the list; however, you will not be offered a unit until you do.

 How long will I be waiting to be offered a unit at Sirovilla?